AADITYA1610/scalerLab_assignment/README.md

-# PII Redaction Tool — KSH prospectus
+# PII Redaction Tool

 **Aaditya Raj Dixit** · SAP ID: **500122014** · Aaditya.122014@stu.upes.ac.in

 This tool reads the supplied Red Herring Prospectus DOCX and replaces detected PII with consistent synthetic values in a new DOCX.
 It uses regex, context rules and a list of entities learned from the document; **no NER model or API** is required.
-The assignment mentions a “ticket log,” but the provided input is a prospectus with tables and ordinary financial dates.
+The provided input is a prospectus with tables and ordinary financial dates.

 ## Setup and run